mjmcfalls/mcfalls.me/content/post/20210401_Five_Step_Persuasion.md

 ---
 **5 Step Persuasion**

 One way to persuade your audience during a talk, meeting, or conversation is with a relevant story.
-Another way to persuade your audience is with a five-step technique created by Alan Monroe called Monre's Motivated Sequence.
+Another way to persuade your audience is with a five-step technique created by Alan Monroe called Monroe's Motivated Sequence.

 Monroe crafted a five-step sequence for persuasion: